The Origins of Braces: How Far Back Do They Go?

-Modern braces, as we know them today, trace their origins back to Christophe-Francois Delabarre’s invention in 1819.
-However, the concept of aligning teeth has ancient roots dating thousands of years back.
-In this blog post, we’ll explore the history of braces and orthodontic treatments, from the earliest documentation to modern-day techniques.
+Modern braces, as we know them, can be traced to Christophe-Francois Delabarre’s innovation in 1819.
+But the concept of aligning teeth has roots that stretch thousands of years into ancient history.
+In this post, we’ll journey through the history of orthodontics, from its earliest documentation to the state-of-the-art treatments of today.

 Braces in Ancient Civilizations